NAW Police vetting procedures

 The reason being is that a number of Clubs/Guilds are now getting involved in teaching children woodworking and by law it is a requirement that volunteers involved in undertaking this work must be police vetted every three years.
 To simplify this process it was felt that the NAW should establish themselves as an agent for the 42 affiliated clubs/guilds.

 The good news is that the NAW is now an approved agent for police vetting.
 Members requiring police vetting should follow the procedure outlined below.

 - Go to the police web site as per the link at the bottom of this list.

-- For a NZ police vetting request complete pages 3 and 4.
-For an Australian police check complete pages 5, 6 and 7.
+- For a NZ Police vetting request complete pages 1 to 3 and for an Australian police check a separate document download is required.

-- The completed form is to be signed off by the President of your Guild/Club who must sight your identification eg driver license etc. The president is required to complete pages 1 and 2 of the document and sign their name as certifying your identity.
+- The completed form is to be signed off by the President of your Club/Guild who should complete pages 1 and 2 certifying identity.